nuxtss-s3-fix

 - An AWS S3 bucket containing all the objects as built by Nuxt Static Site generator using

-npm run generateandautoSubfolderIndexsetting in thenuxt.config.jsfile.autoSubfolderIndex: true= indexautoSubfolderIndex: false= flat
+npm run generateandautoSubfolderIndexsetting in thenuxt.config.jsfile.autoSubfolderIndex: true= index layoutautoSubfolderIndex: false= flat layout

 - By default, it expects an accurate

 sitemap.xmlobject describing the page HTML objects in the bucket root.
-If you use a sitemap Nuxt.js module, such as@nuxtjs/sitemap, this file gets generated automatically.- Optionally, you can specific a different
+If you use a sitemap Nuxt.js module, such as@nuxtjs/sitemap, this file gets generated automatically.- Optionally, you can provide a different

 sitemap.xmlfile, using the--sitemap-fileoption.
-This file can be a local file, an https: file, or in another S3 bucket.
+The specified sitemap file can be a local file, an https: file, or in another S3 bucket.

 - The tool needs an inherited AWS S3 CLI context with the